Adam Schefter: Radio career

 Schefter is a regular guest on numerous radio programs, including 104.3 KKFN in Denver, Colorado, ESPN 980 in Washington D.C., ESPN 1000 in Chicago, Illinois, and 97.5 The Fanatic in Philadelphia, Pennsylvania.

 Movie appearances

 Schefter had a cameo appearance in the 2005 movie The Longest Yard.

 Personal life

 In 2007, Schefter married Sharri Maio, eleven months after meeting her on a blind date.
-Schefter had been married once before, but it ended in divorce; Sharri's prior husband, Joe Maio, had been killed in the World Trade Center in the 9/11 attacks.
+Schefter had been married once before, but it ended in divorce; Sharri's prior husband, Joe Maio, had been killed at the World Trade Center in the 9/11 attacks.
 Sharri brought Devon, her son with Joe who was born in the year 2000, into the marriage with Schefter.
 Schefter and Sharri have a daughter together named Dylan.
 Schefter's book about his wife's first husband and his own experience joining the family after Joe's death, titled The Man I Never Met, was released in 2018.